Victoria Anne Cornwell King MA FRSA

 Victoria Anne Cornwell King MA FRSA is a UK based Classical Fine Artist, Academic, Writer & Creative Consultant.

-Her early art studies covered Life Drawing, Portaiture and Still Life, creating work across media, in charcoal, graphite, pen/ink, pastel and oil paint.
-Concurrently King also studied Classical Ballet/Russian Style to a professional level 11-18years with Miss Kathleen Crofton, a high;y talented young protegee of Prima Ballerina Anna Pavlova, and who later became a sololist with the Markova-Dolin Company.
+Concurrently King also studied Classical Ballet/Russian Style to a professional level from 11-18years with Miss Kathleen Crofton, a talented protegee of Prima Ballerina Anna Pavlova, who then later became a sololist with the Markova-Dolin Ballet Company.

-Since 1994 KIng has always regularly completed commissions, and regularly exhibited in a range of exhibitions, participating in Kensington/Chelsea Town Hall Art Fair, Summer Salon with the Lubomirov Angus-Hughes Gallery, Le Mur Vivant Fine Art Pimlico, N22 College Artists, and member of Essex Art Club.
-She has also delivered a number of highly successful workshops via The Renaissance Atelier based at The Chocolate Factory, on Renaissance Painting and Drawing Methods and Techniques, the use of mediums, glazing, composition and colour theory.
+KIng has regularly completed commissions, and exhibited her work; Kensington/Chelsea Town Hall Art Fair, Lubomirov Angus-Hughes Gallery, Le Mur Vivant Fine Art, N22 College Artists, and member of Essex Art Club.
+She has offered workshops and private individual tuition in Renaissance Painting and Drawing Methods/Techniques, use of composition, colour theory, mediums, glazing, the complete early training in these disciplines.

 .